Doing Business in the U.S.

 Mr. Jakopin is a member of the U.S. District Court for the Northern District of California Intellectual Property ADR panel and is a member of Arbitration and Mediation Committee of the American Intellectual Property Law Association.
 He has also served from time to time in the capacity of an expert witness.

-- PACid v.
-Archos SA and Archos, Inc. – Lead counsel representing Archos in patent assertion by PACid relating to wireless encryption.
-Archos SA dismissed from the case after having filed a motion to dismiss.
-Case pending as to Archos, Inc.
+- Map Tool Inc. v.
+Archos, SA – Lead counsel representing Archos in patent assertion by Map Tool in the Northern District of California.
+Case settled after having filed a motion to dismiss.

 - Global Locate, Inc. (Broadcom) v.
 SiRF Technology, Inc. – Represented SiRF by filing numerous InterPartes Reexaminations that were all accepted by the PTO with Office Actions rejecting all claims previously held valid in ITC proceedings between the same parties.
 Cases Settled.